DJ-Lor/LoreliDejesus_T1A3/README.md

     * This feature will require the json import to open, read and write.

-    * This feature will require the two json files (Client and Property) to interact via the matched IDs and display the required information.
+    * This feature will require the two json files (client_list.json and property_list.json) to interact via the matched IDs and display the required information.
+In the instance of no matches, the program will specify that there are no matches.

 5. Feature 5: Main Menu